grazaerd/dnperf-public/README.md

 - Port zlib to zlib-ng (with runtime check to use SSE/AVX/AVX2/AVX512 etc)
 - Decrease loading at startup by 6-10s or more depends on the system
 - Faster C libraries with SIMD (runtime check to use SSE/AVX)
-- Fixed memory leak pt.1
+- Fixed memory leak
+- Removed FXAA
+- Removed restore audio
+- Fix misaligned particles (Works on DX9).

 ## Upcoming releases
 - None